Monasteries & Centers

 On 17th April 1981, the Registrar of Societies approved the registration of our Centre.
 The first management committee was formed on 11th March, 1982.

 In 1990, Shangpa Rinpoche initiated the search for a new premises to cater for the expansion of the Centre’s activities.
 With the encouragement from His Eminence Kunzig Shamar Rinpoche and strong support from the members and devotees, the present Centre was acquired.

 On 29th December, 1991, the Centre was relocated to its present premises.
 The premise was renovated in 1993 and has since been used as the venue for most of the Centre’s activities to serve the spiritual and welfare needs of its members and devotees.

-Shangpa Rinpoche is currently residing in this Center.
+Shangpa Rinpoche is the abbot of this Center.

 Kagyu Dharma Society Johor Bahru, Malaysia